a91quaini/intrinsicFRP/README.md

   corresponding heteroskedasticity and autocorrelation robust standard errors using the Newey-West (1994) plug-in procedure to select the number of relevant lags, i.e., `n_lags = 4 * (n_observations/100)^(2/9)`.
-- **AdaptiveIFRP**: Computes adaptive intrinsic factor risk premia for various penalty parameter values.
+- **AdaptiveIFRP**: Computes adaptive intrinsic factor risk premia with user-defined weights for various penalty parameter values.
 - **FRP**: Computes Fama-MachBeth or misspecification-robust factor risk premia of Kan Robotti Shanken (2013) from data on factors and test asset excess returns.
 Optionally computes the